ubc-library-rc/intro-data-analysis-python/index.md

 nav_order: 1
 ---

+This workshop is archived and no longer developed.
+{: .note}

 ## Welcome to Introduction to Python for Data Analysis (Beginner)

 This workshop is an orientation intended for **beginners** who have little to no experience with Python and using Python for data analysis.